activeadmin-rails/arbo/README.md

+This is a fork of the original Arbre project starting when I stepped down from maintaining Active Admin in 2018.
+Google 'why fork open source' for relevant articles.

 # Arbre - HTML Views in Ruby

 [Arbre](https://www.activeadmin.info/arbre) makes it easy to generate HTML directly in Ruby.
 This gem was extracted from [Active Admin](https://github.com/activeadmin/active_admin).